erik/translate/docs/source/dev/api.rst

 Errors
 ~~~~~~

-Errors can occur when parameters are omitted or the rate limit (if activated) is
+Errors can occur when parameters are omitted or incorrect, the rate limit (if
-exceeded.
+activated) is exceeded, or a failure with the backend translators occurs.

 The general scheme for errors is pretty simple::